JhonatanHermes/JhonatanHermes/README.md

 💻 - Bachelor's student in Software Engineering (UNISA).
 🌐 - Focused on full-stack and web development projects.
 📚 - Constantly learning JavaScript, TypeScript, and modern frameworks.
-🌱 - Passionate about building user-friendly and accessible interfaces.
+🌟 - Enthusiastic about creating impactful software solutions.
-🚀 - Exploring innovative solutions for sustainable and smart cities.
+🎯 - Driven by a mission to solve real-world problems with code.

 ##